aaronmams/jekyll-now/_posts/2017-01-19-Trump'onomics 101.md

 * unemployed or underemployed unskilled labor
 * living in a Rust Belt or Automobile Alley state

-If you want a more vivid picture of whose economic fortunes I'm trying to contemplate just run with whatever comes into your head when I say, "he's one of those 'the robot took my job' guys."
+If you want a more vivid picture of whose economic fortunes I'm trying to contemplate just run with whatever comes into your head when I say, "he's one of those 'the robot took my job'/'the Mexicans are taking our jobs' guys."
 That sounds pejorative but there are over 1 million currently unemployed former manufacturing employees in the Upper Midwest many of whom voted for Trump because they perceived him to be the candidate most likely to improve their economic circumstances.
-There are also hundreds of thousands of manufacturing job opening going unfilled right now because of a basic skills gap.
+And just for the record there are also hundreds of thousands of manufacturing job opening going unfilled right now because of a basic skills gap.

 # Corporate Tax Holiday

-let's start with repatriating cash because I think that's a relatively easy one.
+Let's start with repatriating cash because I think that's a relatively easy one.
 In my assessment a corporate tax holiday would be really good for

 * Microsoft
 * GE